kosl/kronoterm2mqtt/README.md

 nano MCU to provide serial (UART) interface for Raspberry Pi control.
-See [Etera UART GPIO expander project](https://github.com/Lenart12/etera-uart-bridge) for help on protocol and interface.
+See [Etera UART GPIO expander project](https://github.com/Lenart12/etera-uart-bridge) for help on the protocol and interface.
 By default, this module functionality is disabled so that only Kronoterm Heat Pump MQTT can still be used without having this hardware module.